 - Flip: Flip to cook the other side until just lightly browned.

 - Glaze: Beat the room temperature cream cheese and butter in a medium-sized bowl.
 Add the milk, vanilla, and powdered sugar and mix until creamy.
 Add more milk if needed to make it a thinner consistency.

 - Serve: Pancakes should be served immediately while still nice and warm, when possible.
 Drizzle the cream cheese glaze over top and add whatever extra toppings you’d like.

-Make these elf pancakes extra festive by adding toppings!
+Make these elf pancakes extra festive for a Christmas breakfast by adding toppings!
 I love the contrast in color that the glaze adds and the red and green sprinkles are so much fun.